-Staff who have any concerns regarding a pupil who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL and local safeguarding procedures will be followed - this could include referral to CSCS, the police or the Forced Marriage Unit.
+Staff who have any concerns regarding a pupil who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL or headteacher and local safeguarding procedures will be followed - this could include referral to MASH, the police or the Forced Marriage Unit.
+The DSL or headteacher will ensure the pupil is spoken to privately about these concerns and further action taken as appropriate.
+Pupils will always be listened to and have their comments taken seriously.